 James Brains/Business Insider

+It’s not the quietest we’ve tested, but it’s noise levels are decent.
 I use this air conditioner on the first floor of my house, which is about 1,500 square feet.
 I’ve installed it in the living room, where we do most of our TV watching.
 When I run it in Eco mode, I have no trouble hearing my shows.
 It’s also kept me plenty cool, even during the muggy Michigan heat waves.

-The Frigidaire FHWW145WE1 was a breeze to install, taking 10 minutes to install and five more to pair with the Frigidaire app (iOS and Android).
-I was especially impressed with the seamless installation, considering our previous best air conditioner for large rooms pick, the discontinued LG LW1517IVSM Dual Inverter Smart Window Air Conditioner took two hours to install and aggravated my chronic back pain with its 100-pound weight.Â
+The Frigidaire FHWW145WE1 was a breeze to install, taking 10 minutes to install and five more to pair with the Frigidaire app.
+I was especially impressed with the seamless installation, considering our previous best air conditioner for large rooms pick, the discontinued LG LW1517IVSM Dual Inverter Smart Window Air Conditioner took two hours to install and aggravated my chronic back pain with its 100-pound weight.

-The Frigidaire’s smart functions are pretty basic.
+The smart functions are pretty basic.
 You can change the temperature, mode, and fan speed.
 Plus, you can set schedules, so the AC automatically turns off when you aren’t home or during your utility’s surge pricing hours.
 Overall, this is an outstanding choice for cooling large rooms.

 Best portable

-Portable air conditioners have their benefits: portability and the ability to work with any outside opening.
-However, they vastly underperform compared to window ACs, and no portable models are Energy Star certified.
+If you have a window that will accommodate it, I always recommend a window unit over a portable model.
+Portable ACs vastly underperform compared to window ACs, and no portable models are Energy Star certified.
 While window AC units suck in hot air and vent it directly out the window, portable ACs rely on a long tube to carry air from your room to the outside.
 Along the way, heat radiates from the tube and stays in the room, and the pressure differential from removing the hot air attracts more hot air.
-It takes a lot more energy (and money) to cool a room with a portable AC than a window AC.Â
+It takes a lot more energy (and money) to cool a room with a portable AC than a window AC.

-If you have a window that will accommodate it, I always recommend a window unit over a portable model.
-If that’s not an option, however, the LG Dual Inverter Smart Wi-Fi Portable Air Conditioner (LP1419IVSM) is your best bet.
+If a window unit is not an option, the LG Dual Inverter Smart Wi-Fi (LP1419IVSM) is your best bet.

 James Brains/Insider

-The LG portable AC is the top pick in my guide to the best portable air conditioners because it’s quieter and more efficient than most portable models due to its dual-inverter compressor.
+The LG portable AC is the top pick in my guide to the best portable air conditioners because it’s quieter and more efficient than most models due to its dual-inverter compressor.
 Based on average electricity rates, it costs about 85 cents to run for an eight-hour day.
-It’ll take about double the time to cool a room than a window unit, but it’s very easy to install and use.Â
+It’ll take about double the time to cool a room than a window unit, but it’s very easy to install and use.

 After an initial 30-minute installation time (including connecting to the app), moving from room to room was super simple.
 Thanks to its handles, smooth casters, and a dedicated slot for the window slider when in transport, it only took about a minute to reinstall it in a new room.
 We like that it can accommodate a wider range of windows than the other units in this guide.